 Transfer to the international airport for your flight back home.

-Colombia offers a good standard of hotel accommodation through this tour.
-We then treat you to a gorgeous 5 star hotel within the City Walls of Cartagena for your two night stay.
-In the colonial locations, we use, unsurprisingly, old colonial hotels or haciendas.
+Colombia offers an excellent standard of hotel accommodation through this tour.
+We use great quality 4 star hotels, boutique hotels or traditional haciendas.
 We have one simple hotel in Planeta Rica, which is an overnight stop.
-For Bogota and Medellin, we use good quality 4 star hotels.

 You have the benefit of booking with a UK tour operator who has in place Financial Payment Protection Insurance with Towergate Stevens & Chapman, so that your money paid to us in advance is protected in accordance with The Package Travel Regulations 1992.